Electric displacement field: History

-Gauss's law was formulated by Carl Friedrich Gauss in 1835, but was not published until 1867, meaning that the formulation and use of D were not earlier than 1835, and probably not earlier than the 1860s.

 The earliest known use of the term is from the year 1864, in James Clerk Maxwell's paper A Dynamical Theory of the Electromagnetic Field.
-Maxwell used calculus to exhibit Michael Faraday's theory, that light is an electromagnetic phenomenon.
 Maxwell introduced the term D, specific capacity of electric induction, in a form different from the modern and familiar notations.

 It was Oliver Heaviside who reformulated the complicated Maxwell's equations to the modern form.
 It wasn't until 1884 that Heaviside, concurrently with Willard Gibbs and Heinrich Hertz, grouped the equations together into a distinct set.
 This group of four equations was known variously as the Hertz–Heaviside equations and the Maxwell–Hertz equations, and is sometimes still known as the Maxwell–Heaviside equations; hence, it was probably Heaviside who lent D the present significance it now has.